somex6/Darey.io-Projects/img/README.md

-## This repo contains screenshot of project 13
+## This repo contains screenshots of my DevOps project